 SECTION 1.
-IC 6-1.1-18.5-23 IS ADDED TO THE INDIAN.
-CODE AS A NEW SECTION TO READ AS FOLLOW [EFFECTIVE JULY 1, 2015]: Sec.
-23. (a) This section applies to county in which the county has contractually assumed from another political subdivision the responsibility of operating public safety answering point. (b) The fiscal hodies of a county and another politics
+IC 6-1.1-18.5-23 IS ADDED TO THE INDIANA CODE AS A NEW SECTION TO READ AS FOLLOWS [EFFECTIVE JULY 1, 2015]: Sec.
+23. (a) This section applies to a county in which the county has contractually assumed from another political subdivision the responsibility of operating a public safety answering point. (b) The fiscal bodies of a county and another political subdivision that are parties to a contract described in subsection (a) may jointly petition the department of local government financ for the ensuing calendar year of the petitioning units as follows:

-- (b) The fiscal bodies of a county and another political subdivision that are parties to a contract described in subsection (a) may jointly petition the department of local government finance to adjust the maximum permissible ad valorem property tax levies for the ensuing calendar year of the petitioning units as follows: - (1) To increase the county's maximum permissible ad valorem property tax levy for the ensuing calendar year by an amount not greater than the amount levied in the preceding calendar year by the petitioning political subdivision to pay expenses
+(1) To increase the county's maximum permissible ad valorem property tax levy for the ensuing calendar year by an amount not greater than the amount levied in the preceding calendar year by the petitioning political subdivision to pay expenses to adjust the maximum permissible ad valorem property tax levies